weiC29/transfer-learning-portfolio/README.md

-# transfer-learning-portfolio# Transfer Learning – Project Portfolio
+Transfer Learning – Project Portfolio

 This is the public-facing portfolio for the **Transfer Learning in Clinical Decision-Making** research project.
 It contains safe-to-share summaries, milestones, and updates.
 No raw patient data or restricted materials will be stored here.